GavinKemp69/dnd-notes/Session Notes/Session 1-2.md

 Gully brings the envelope to the rest of us and we retire to Gully's private room where Gully gives Turge the key with which he opens his box.

-"Egg of Eldritch horror (Murkmire stone) is going to be put on display at the VarkenBluff Museum of natural History, we must retrieve it"
+"Egg of Eldritch horror (Murkmire stone) is going to be put on display at the [[Varkenbluff Museum]] of natural History, we must retrieve it"

 Savvek and I worked for the Donnel family in retrieving a family pendant.
 Dr Fingus Donnel discovered the truth of the egg.